 Besides, her family would never let her starve.
 With nowhere else to go and all that she possessed already packed in the car with her, she headed for home.

-Diana halted her car in front of the ancient family retreat Ville Gascoigne and steeling herself, grabbed her bag and suitcase and crossed the gravel drive to the front door.
-That her mother had been looking out for her was clear as both she and the aged butler, Greeley opened the door to Diana before she got anywhere near it.
+Dee halted her car in front of the ancient family retreat Ville Gascoigne and steeling herself, grabbed her bag and suitcase and crossed the gravel drive to the front door.
+She had warned them she was on her way.
+They knew why, of course.
+That her mother had been looking out for her was clear as both she and the aged butler, Greeley opened the door to Dee before she got anywhere near it.
 They were already coming down the steps.

 ‘Gosh it was a horrid drive down,’ she began, and concocted a story about an entirely fictitious traffic jam just outside London.
 She just needed something, anything, to talk about.
 Anything other than why she was here and what had happened.